 What is the Creator Economy?

-The creator economy is a decentralized ecosystem of content creators (full-time, part-time, or hobbyist) who earn income through their audience.
+The creator economy refers to the ecosystem of online content creators (full-time, part-time, or hobbyist) who earn income from their audience.
+It also includes brands that work with creators and platforms that host their content and essentially allow them to monetize.

-What started as a side hustle on YouTube or a clever meme on Instagram has evolved into a global business movement.
-We're talking independent creators, influencer partnerships, UGC powerhouses, and niche content communities that now rival traditional media outlets.
+Independent creators, influencer partnerships, UGC powerhouses, and niche content communities now rival traditional media outlets.

 For marketers and agencies, this shift means one thing: if you're not factoring in creator strategies, you're missing where the attention (and conversions) are going.